gagandeepsingh26/mobile-testengineer-interview-challenge/README.md

         - Username text field should have "Username"
         - Password field should have "Password"

-1. Placeholder value for passord text field have typo
+1. Placeholder value for passw3ord text field have typo
     - Steps to reproduce
         - Analyize Sign-Up page